1. What is “Workers’ Compensation” in Florida?

 3. Bands, orchestras, and musical and theatrical performers, including disk

-jockeys, performing in licensed premises as defined in F
+jockeys, performing in licensed premises as defined in Florida Statutes chapter

 562, if a written contract evidencing an independent contractor relationship is